codeforsanjose/open-disclosure/redis_api/README.md

 Redis API
 =
 The purpose of this API is to serve the election data stored in Redis to the frontend.
+The instructions below are for local setup.

 Getting started